Search

 1. Suspension Inspections

-Begin your Subarus long life with frequent inspections of your suspension components.
+One of the first things I recommend is frequent inspections of your suspension components.
 Look for signs of wear, such as leaking shock fluid, damaged bushings, or loose bolts.
 Pay special attention to your lift kit components, as they endure additional stress off-road.
 Check for any signs of damage or fatigue.
-I personally like to make sure my ball joints, tie rods, lug nuts, and trailing arm spacers (multilink spacers on newer Subarus) are snug before and after each trail day.

 Haven’t bought a lift kit yet?
 Check out this article we wrote to find some of the best Subaru lift kits available.